albert-decatur/dotfiles/dpkg.md

-# great dpkgs available in apt
+# great packages available in apt
 #### tested on Ubuntu 14.04

+* these tools focus on simplicity and low overhead
+ * command line for the win
-* packages typically installed with npm, pip, cpan forthcoming in separate lists
+* packages typically installed with npm, pip, cpan not listed here
-* these packages are not shown because I like to compile their more recent versions from source
-  * r-base-core
-  * gdal-bin

 ### version control
 git-core